forcedotcom/commerce-on-lightning/docs/setup-guide.md

     ```bash
     sfdx plugins:install @salesforce/commerce
     ```
-3. Install the shane-sfdx-plugins.
-    ```bash
-     sfdx plugins:install shane-sfdx-plugins
-    ```
-4. Verify that you installed Salesforce CLI correctly and see what version was installed.
+3. Verify that you installed Salesforce CLI correctly and see what version was installed.

     ```bash
     sfdx -v